tj/commander/README.txt

    # Ask for password with specific message and mask character
    password "Enter your password please:", '-'

+   # Ask for CLASS, which may be any valid class responding to #parse.
+Date, Time, Array, etc
+   names = ask_for_array 'Names: '
+   bday = ask_for_date 'Birthday?: '

    # Simple progress bar (Commander::UI::ProgressBar)
    uris = %w[
      http://vision-media.ca